uveta/uveta.github.io/source/source/_drafts/asynchronous-job-pattern-the-asp-net-core-mvc-way.md

 ### Plugging in worker implementation

-_Worker_ flow is straightforward: it should use _queue consumer_ to listen for incoming _jobs_; whenever one is received, it should process it and update _job_ status and output via _repository_; then it has to wait for the next one...
+_Worker_ flow is straightforward: it should use _queue consumer_ to listen for incoming _jobs_; whenever one is received, it should process it and update _job_ status and output via _repository_; then it waits for next one and repeats previous steps.
 This cycle is supposed to run for the whole application lifetime, as new _jobs_ can arrive at any time.
 A natural solution to implement such functionality are [hosted services](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/hosted-services).
 In our case, we could extract all common code (starting _queue consumer_, input/output serialization and _job_ update) to a `WorkerInvoker<TWorker>` hosted service, bound to specific _worker_ by it generic type `TWorker`.

 Adding `TWorker` type to DI container has multiple benefits.
 On one side, it can be injected into `WorkerInvoker<TWorker>`, removing the need to create it manually.
 On the other hand, it allows developers of `TWorker` to freely inject business services into it.